TechDocsStudio/biel-docs/docs/customization/custom-prompt.md

 3. Click **Settings**.
 4. Under the **LLM settings > Define prompt** section:

+   - For AI Assistant v2: Select **AI Assistant v2** and optionally add your extensions to the default behavior
-   - For AI Assistant: Select **AI Assistant** and optionally add your extensions to the default behavior
+   - For AI Assistant v1: Select **AI Assistant v1** and optionally add your extensions to the default behavior
    - For Custom Prompt: Select **Custom prompt** and define your complete prompt

-5. Example of extending the AI Assistant prompt:
+5. Example of extending an AI Assistant prompt:
     ```
     Always start responses with "Hi!"
     ```